 Are you a senior-level criminal justice professional with an eye on earning your master’s degree?
-The Accelerate Into Master’s (AIM) concentration allows you to take graduate courses in your bachelor’s degree program that can be applied toward Walden’s MS in Criminal Justice degree program.
+The Advanced Topics in Criminal Justice (AIM) concentration allows you to take graduate courses in your bachelor’s degree program that can be applied toward Walden’s MS in Criminal Justice degree program.
 Earn an advanced degree in less time and at a lower cost than completing each program separately.

 Earn up to 20 master’s-level credit hours as an undergraduate, saving you time and money on your MS in Criminal Justice degree.